ptillemans/docker-xapps/README.md

 ## SSH connections

 By far the easiest way to accomplish this is using *ssh -X*.
-This will create a tunnel and forward the .Xauthority file and essentially things just work provided the 2 hosts are more or less sanely setup.
+This will create a tunnel and add the cookie to the .Xauthority file and essentially things just work provided the 2 hosts are more or less sanely setup.

 This is the gold standard.